wp-plugins/ceceppa-multilingua/readme.txt

 - Show only posts of the current language
 - One-Click-Switching between the languages
 - One-Click-Switching between the translations

+= Widgets =

+- "CML: Language Chooser" - Show the list of available languages
+- "CML: Recent Posts" - The most recent posts on your site
+- "CML: Text" - You can write arbitrary text or HTML separately for each language

 Ceceppa Multilingua supports infinite language, which can be easily added/modified/deleted via the comfortable Configuration Page.
 All you need to do is activate the plugin, configure categories and start writing the content!